A vineyard with accommodation in the heart of Beaujolais

 Vâtre can also offer, on a limited availability basis, a large self contained house on the vineyard, La Roche.

-Vâtre produces about 40,000 bottles of award-winning Red, White and Rosé wines using traditional Beaujolais methods from 7.2 hectares of Gamay and Chardonnay vines.
-The wine is grown, made and bottled on the Domaine.
+Vâtre produces the equivalent of about 75,000 bottles of award-winning Red, White and Rosé wines using traditional Beaujolais methods from 10 hectares of Gamay, Chardonnay and Pinot Noir vines.
+The wine is produced on the Domaine.

-Domaine de la Chapelle de Vâtre produces three red wines, a traditional Beaujolais Villages, a Beaujolais Villages Cuvée Allys AOC and a Fleurie Cru.
+Domaine de la Chapelle de Vâtre produces a traditional Beaujolais Villages AOC, a Fleurie Cru, a Bourgogne Blanc AOC, a Crémant de Bourgogne and a Rosé.